 We were exhausted by the time we had our lactation consultant appointment.
 We were bewildered.
 We were so happy to have Elliott, and yet so baffled about what he needed and wanted.

 The way the appointments are set up, Elliott was weighed at the start, then my wife would nurse him until he was done, and then he would get weighed again to see the difference in weight.
 When you’re a late preterm, weight is basically everything.
 Every ounce matters.

 Yes, they could tell when it’s a matter of ounces.
 I hope to God it’s not like that after I eat Chipotle burritos.

 Elliott, with a tinge of yellow on his skin, was the most beautiful thing I had ever seen at that point, and all I wanted to do was take care of him like my dad took care of me or like all the dads in the TGIF lineup took care of their sitcom kids, at least.

-Sara became emotional, as you might expect.
+My wife became emotional, as you might expect.
 I felt tears in my eyes looking at my wife, who I loved so much for so many different reasons, feeling helpless, like she wasn’t going to be a good mom because she “couldn’t do the thing moms are designed to do,” as she and others often put it during breastfeeding struggles.